hoxo-m/deltatest/README.md

 This is a relatively new way to express functions within a formula, where the function is written on the right-hand side of the formula.
 Specifically, you can write the function as `~ numerator / denominator`.
-In this style, you must specify the name of the group column using the `by` argument.
+In this style, you must specify the group column using the `by` argument.

 ``` r
 deltatest(data, ~ clicks / pageviews, by = group)